snowdropquantum/tangled-adjudicate/README.md

 ## Tangled Game Graph Specification

 A Tangled game graph is specified by a graph number, which label specific graphs included here.
-I've included ten graphs numbered 1 through 10.
-Each graph requires specification of vertex count (how many vertices the graph has) and an explicit edge list, which are included for these ten graphs.
+I've included eleven graphs numbered 1 through 11.
+Each graph requires specification of vertex count (how many vertices the graph has) and an explicit edge list, which are included for these 11 graphs.
 If you'd like to add a new graph, it's simple!
 Just add it to the GraphProperties class, found in the /utils/game_graph_properties.py file.

 ## Tangled Game State Specification: Expected Input Format For Adjudicators